No shame. No judgment. I promise.

 Growing up, my father’s abuse taught me two things: 1) I was undesirable in every way, and 2) since I was never good enough, I was the problem.

 I got rid of everything but the essentials, threw all my possessions in the car, and drove away from the familiar life I had known.
-I had planned to spend a year traveling the United States in search of adventure and the next place I wanted to live.
+I planned to spend a year traveling the United States in search of adventure and the next place I wanted to live.

 What I found was a sexual awakening and sexual healing I could have never known was coming.
 I sought out sexy experiences I’d never allowed myself to have before, took classes on consent, boundaries, sexual communication, and more.